Breakdown of Funeral Costs

-To figure the approximate cost of a funeral, first you must ask yourself what kind of funeral you have in mind.
-A unique life deserves a unique final farewell, and funeral expenses vary depending on a family’s preferences and needs.
+To determine the approximate cost of a funeral, first ask yourself what a funeral means to you and what you'd want.
+We think a unique life deserves a unique final farewell, and funeral expenses vary depending on family traditions, personal preferences, cultural and religious needs, and more.

 Funeral Costs 1

-To help understand what’s included in the average funeral cost, let's break down the products and services by category.
-Some are provided by a funeral home, some by a cemetery, and yet others by a cremation provider or other third party.
-The lists below are a representative sample of potential funeral costs.
-Products and services will vary based on the preferences and needs of your family.
+To help you understand what’s included in the average funeral cost, you can look at products and services by category.
+Some are provided by a funeral home, some by a cemetery and others by a cremation provider or other third party.
+The lists below are a sample of potential funeral costs.
+The products and services you choose will vary based on your family's preferences and needs.

 • Recovery of the loved one from home, hospital or hospice and into the funeral home’s care at any time, on any day

-• Funeral services and visitation prior to the service
+• Funeral services and visitation before the service

 • Event planning services of the funeral director and staff